 One of the most common routes to setting up a charity is first to become a company.
 This was the route we took.

 As a result of the way it was set up, the charity is subject to the regulations of Companies House as well as to the Charity Commissioners.
 In principle, each requires us to be accountable to a public, through them, as well as to our own Trustees.
-We report to each organisation on an annual basis.
+So long as the charity was handling a budget of any size, we were required to report to each of these organisations on an annual basis, sending in accounts, plus – in the case of Companies House – an annual report.

 For several years, Hyphen-21’s annual reports always included a Statement of Principle as part of the introduction.
 That statement grew and developed as more thought was given to it year by year, which in turn made the report ever longer and also meant that every year the regular reader, ie the charity’s Trustees, had to wade through a great deal of repetition each winter !